ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 contain stale information.
-Clients interested in determining the freshness of the RateLimit fields could rely on fields such as the Date header field and on the time-window of a quota-policy.
+Clients interested in determining the freshness of the RateLimit fields could rely on fields such as the Date header field and on the time window of a quota policy.

 # Fields Definition